girlscript/winter-of-contributing/Java/Inheritance/Inheritance_Basics/Inheritance_Basics.md

 **2.** With the help of inheritance `Method overriding` can be achieved(we can implement specific method in subclass that already exists in superclass).
 It's also known as runtime polymorphism.

 # Terminology of Inheritance-
-**Class:** A class is a user defined template or blueprint from which objects are created.
-It's a _group of objects_ which have common properties.
+**Class:** A class is a user defined template or blueprint from which _group of objects_ are created, having common properties.

 **Super Class/Parent Class:** Superclass is a _base class or a parent class_.
 It's the class from where a subclass inherits the features.